Madilyncooper/mood-ring/README.md

 ## $\mathsf{\color{Orange}{Project\ Overview}}$

-We created an interactive application that includes two server-side APIs, a CSS framework, local storage, and a deployed link to GitHub Pages.
+An interactive application that includes server-side APIs, a CSS framework, local storage, and a deployed link to GitHub Pages.
 In addition to receiving a fun quote and pictures correlated to the selected color, the application allows the user to navigate the application easily.

 ## $\mathsf{\color{Olive}{Demo}}$